MicrosoftDocs/cpp-docs/docs/cppcx/quick-reference-c-cx.md

 ms.workload: ["cplusplus"]
 ---
 # Quick Reference (C++/CX)
-The Windows Runtime supports Universal Windows Platform apps that execute only in a trustworthy operating system environment, use authorized functions, data types, and devices, and are distributed through the [!INCLUDE[win8_appstore_long](../cppcx/includes/win8-appstore-long-md.md)].
+The Windows Runtime supports Universal Windows Platform (UWP) apps that execute only in a trustworthy operating system environment, use authorized functions, data types, and devices, and are distributed through the Microsoft Store.
 The C++/CX simplify the writing of apps for the Windows Runtime.
 This article is a quick reference; for more complete documentation, see [Type System](../cppcx/type-system-c-cx.md) and [Component Extensions for Runtime Platforms](http://go.microsoft.com/fwlink/p/?linkid=228720).

- When you build on the command line, use the **/ZW** compiler option to build a Universal Windows Platform app or Windows Runtime component.
+ When you build on the command line, use the **/ZW** compiler option to build a UWP app or Windows Runtime component.
 To access Windows Runtime declarations, which are defined in the Windows Runtime metadata (.winmd) files, specify the `#using` directive or the **/FU** compiler option.
-When you create a project for a Universal Windows Platform app, Visual Studio by default sets these options and adds references to all Windows Runtime libraries.
+When you create a project for a UWP app, Visual Studio by default sets these options and adds references to all Windows Runtime libraries.

 ## Quick reference